hasanghaffari93/hasanghaffari93.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-## About Me
-I have over four years of experience in machine vision, contributing to several product developments, which have ranged from image classification and object detection to re-identification.
+I have over five years of experience in AI and Computer Vision.
+I developed and implemented computer vision algorithms and models for various applications such as classification, object detection, person re-identification, multi-object tracking, and face recognition.
+I collaborated with cross-functional teams to integrate Computer Vision models into production.